 By the time this series begins, a war has been fought with the Architects, moon-sized entities that destroy any planet they appear over.
 The war ended when a specially trained and surgically altered intermediary named Idris Telemmier made mental contact with an Architect that somehow caused the invader to disappear.
 Nevertheless, the great destruction caused by the Architects resulted in the diaspora of humans across space.
 The giant entities are now back and seem to be breaking the mysterious rules that led them to avoid certain planets in the past.
 Because Idris is everyone’s best hope to once more save the day, the plot of Eyes of the Void centers on different groups trying to kidnap him and control the use of his powers.

-Idris has the specially altered intellect enabling him to navigate and understand unspace, the stratum of the universe – or that thing outside the real – that permits instantaneous space travel by means of Throughways.
-These are connective passages created by a long-gone species known as the Originators who also left relics of their civilization scattered across various planets.
-But there is a lot more to unspace than the Throughways.
-It is the home of the Architects and the medium through which Idris and a select few others can establish contact with them.
+Idris has the specially altered intellect enabling him to navigate and understand unspace, the stratum of the universe – or that thing outside the real – that permits nearly instantaneous space travel.
+Unspace is also the home of the Architects and the medium through which Idris and a select few others can establish contact with them.

 But there is something more that Idris glimpses, the stuff that ties the universe together, as well as a disturbing presence he cannot quite grasp.
 It is that frightening presence that causes many intermediaries and less highly trained people visiting unspace to tear themselves to pieces out of sheer terror.
 Idris is compelled to go with anyone anywhere to deepen his contact with unspace and finally grasp the nature of the universe.